onlabsorg/stilo/README.md

 # olojs-cli
-This is a command line interface for managing [olojs] repositories.
-It allows creating a new repo, mounting external (local or remote) repos and serving the repo via internet.
+This is a command line interface for managing [olojs] documents libraries.
+It allows creating a new library, mounting external (local or remote) stores and serving the library via internet.

 ### Getting started
 Install `olojs-cli` globally.